ylide-io/sdk/handbook/maillist.md

 // To apply some filter just call: list.resetFilter(m => m.msg.senderAddress.startsWith('0x1020')); // only messages from the addresses starting with 0x1020

-// To initialize new list just call: await list.resume();
+// To initialize a new list call: await list.resume();

-// To read next 10 messages of the list: await list.readMore(10);
+// To read the next 10 messages of the list: const msgs = await list.readMore(10);
+console.log('Current list messages: ', msgs);

 // To subscribe for new messages: list.on('messages', ({ messages }) => {